expo/eas-build/packages/steps/README.md

 - Run `yarn` and `yarn build` in the root of the monorepo.
 - Add `alias eas-steps="/REPLACE/WITH/PATH/TO/eas-build/packages/steps/cli.sh"` to your **.zshrc**/**.bashrc**/etc.
-- cd into **examples/simple** and run `eas-steps config.yml project ios|android`.
+- cd into **examples/simple** and run `eas-steps config.yml project darwin|linux`.
 The first argument is the config file, and the second is the default working directory for the config file.

 ### Example project